 - Tools are often maintained and repaired with hex keys.
 However, you don’t need to be a machinist to have a use for these.
 Drill bits with insertable parts rely on hex screws to secure the bit into place.
 Likewise, power saws of all varieties require hex keys to be used in order to change blades or make minor adjustments.
 Since most tools rely on the smallest of hex screws to hold blades and bits in place, a Short Arm Hex Key Set is most practical as they tend to carry smaller sizes.

 - Electronics are increasingly becoming one of the primary uses for hex keys.
 As electronics become more compact in size, hardware is becoming more populated with hex screws.
 Computers and large television screens are held together with hex screws on the backside.
 And though it may not be as apparent with smaller devices such as tablets and mobile phones, they have their share of hex screws on the inside.
-Now we don’t necessarily recommend dissecting the hardware inside your electronics.
+Now we don’t necessarily recommend dissecting the hardware inside your electronics (definitely not what hex keys are used for).
 However, having precision tools around is good idea.
 If you’re not sure where to start, consider buying a set of Torx Wrenches.
 They are a staple item in every electricians tool box.